How to Dilute Essential Oils

 Once you’ve diluted your oil, do a small test spot on your skin to see if your skin is sensitive to that particular oil in that particular location.
 If irritation develops, dilute the oil with more carrier oil and it should subside.
 If you have a reaction where the spot is inflamed for several hours, discontinue use and avoid that oil as you are allergic to that oil.

 Top Certified Aromatherapists around the world repeatedly recommend a safe dilution ratio range of .5 to 5%.

 The chart below illustrates 0.5% to 3% dilution ratios.
 To determine the dilution ratio, consider who will be using the essential oil and how often they will be using them.

-If you are an adult using the item daily, you would use a 2% dilution.
-For a 10ml Rollerball bottle, you would only need 4 drops of Essential Oil, TOTAL.
+Fore example, if you're an adult using the item daily, you would use a 2% dilution.
+For a 10ml Rollerball bottle, you would only need 4 drops of Essential Oils, TOTAL.
 Let’s look at the math on that.
 A 10ml bottle holds approximately 200 total drops.
 Thus, 4 drops essential oils and 196 drops (or so) carrier oil.

 If you were making a blend for your Child (1% dilution) and wanted to put it in a 10ml Rollerball, you would use only 2 drops of essential oil and 200 drops of Carrier Oil.

 Anything more than the guidelines is wasteful and can be unsafe.
 Don't waste your oils or compromise your safety.
 Be smart about using essential oils and educate yourself prior to using.

-Worth noting... top Certified Aromatherapists don't recommend using certain essential oils while pregnant [link], [PDF download link] and extreme caution should be used.
+Worth noting... top Certified Aromatherapists don't recommend using certain essential oils while pregnant [link], [PDF download] and stress that extreme caution should be used.